Visitors are permitted at Austin Health sites with some restrictions. Find out more about our visitor restrictions.

 In all cases of ingestion of any part of an oleander plant, the Victorian Poisons Information Centre recommends that the patient is immediately assessed at a hospital.

 Established plants may need to be removed based on concerns for safety to toddlers, for example in places where a lot of toddlers play, such as playgrounds and child care centres.

-For further information about oleanders or other poisons, contact the Victorian Poisons Information Centre on 13 11 26.
+For further information about oleanders or other poisons, call us on 13 11 26.